genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 process of alternative splicing.

 **Action**: to quantify abundances of genes and isoforms from RNA-Seq data without the need for alignment.
-It uses an `Expectation-Maximization algorithm`_ on "pseudoalignments" to find a set of potential transcripts a read could have originated from.
+It uses the `Expectation-Maximization algorithm`_ on "pseudoalignments" to find a set of potential transcripts a read could have originated from.
 Note, that the application accepts reference transcriptome (cDNA) not a genome (DNA).